 Hair fall is a very common condition and affects most people at some time in their lives.
-Hair follows a specific growth cycle due to which one can shed 50-100 hairs per day which is normal.
-But when your comb starts getting clogged with hair or you start to notice receding hairline and bald patches, there might be a problem.
+Hair follows a specific growth cycle due to which one can shed 50-100 hairs per day which is normal but when your comb starts getting clogged with hair or you start to notice a receding hairline and bald patches, there might be a problem.

 Hair loss isn’t just a cosmetic problem.
-Although it may be genetic, hair loss can also indicate some form of imbalance in the body.
+Although it can be genetic, hair loss can also indicate some form of imbalance in the body.

 Hair is made up of a protein called ‘keratin’ that is produced in hair follicles in the outermost layer of the skin.
 As a person grows old, the rate of hair growth drops.